livebook-dev/elixirkit/guides/tauri.md

   }
 ```

+Make sure to update the name of the started release binary if your application is not `:example`.

 Note, we hardcode `SECRET_KEY_BASE` value for brevity.
 Depending on your security requirements, you may want to generate a random key instead.
 Similarly, we hardcode `PORT` to `4000`.
 You may want to choose reasonably random port for your app that's unlikely to be taken instead.

 Finally, let's build it!